SkoolNotes/Taproot/2020MUS201/KBhMUS150CriticalListeningJournal.md

 - Creative drum pattern
 - Signature vocals highlight the tune of the music
 - Sudden transition to dubstep style music
-- During vocals, traditional bu
+- During vocals, traditional but still slightly (house?) pattern